 9. Is my MDM solution more than just an MDM solution?

 Many MDM solutions also have apps that synchronize files (documents, media, etc.), between a server or cloud account, and client computers.
-If you are using one of these and move to an MDM solution that doesn’t have the ability to host and synchronize data, then you will want to have a viable alternative for that service, such as Box, Dropbox or Google Drive.
+If you are using one of these and move to an MDM vendor that doesn’t have the ability to host and synchronize data, then you will want to have a viable alternative for that service, such as Box, Dropbox or Google Drive.

 10. Do I think everything is going to go as planned?